openholisticdevelopment/open-holistic-development/Health/Illnesses/kidney_stones.md

 ## Prevention

 [Who Knew Preventing Kidney Stones Was this Easy?, by Dr. Mercola](http://articles.mercola.com/sites/articles/archive/2009/06/23/who-knew-preventing-kidney-stones-was-this-easy.aspx).
 Quotes:
 * The number one risk factor for kidney stones is not drinking enough water.
+Waiting until you feel thirsty is often too late.
+Thirst usually signifies dehydration.
     * How do you know if you are drinking enough water?
 Your urine should be a light yellow.
 * Another risks: being sedentary, high blood pressure, digestive problems, a diet high in sugar, drinking soda, diets high in processed salt, consumption of non-fermented soy.
 * Avoid drinking tea since it is high in oxalates.
 * Prevention: